maxy33/hello-world/README.md

 # hello-world
 First introduction to Github

-This is to test the next stage of branching - i.e. this will be in the more-readme-changes branch firth, then merged with the master branch.
+This is to test the next stage of branching - i.e. this will be in the more-readme-changes branch first, then merged with the master branch.